-- "C" or higher in all courses in the curriculum; - Satisfactory completion of all corequisites and prerequisites; - Current CPR certification at the Health Care Provider or Professional Rescuer level; and,
+- "C" or higher in all courses in the curriculum; - Satisfactory completion of all corequisites and prerequisites; - Current CPR certification at the Health Care Provider (American Heart Association). - Satisfactory level of mental and physical health, including current immunizations, Hepititis B vaccinations, yearly TB testing, and ability to meet Technical STandards/Physical Abilities.